mohitrajain/wire-docs/src/how-to/administrate/restund.md

 <random hash>        quay.io/wire/restund:v0.4.16b1.0.53  22 seconds ago  Up 18 seconds          restund
 ```

-Make sure you see this restund container, and it is running ("Up").
+Make sure you see this restund container, and it is running (“Up”).

 If it is not, you need to do troubleshooting work, if it is running, you can move forward and reboot restund-1.